In this post, we’ll cover fronted adverbial and how it enhances our writing.

 Our relationship has been on a steady decline for the last few months, and I’ve been shying away from making that difficult conversation.
 I took the long-due step on my friend’s advice then.
 [Without fronted adverbial]

 Our relationship has been on a steady decline for the last few months, and I’ve been shying away from making that difficult conversation.
 On my friend’s advice then, I took the long-due step.
 [With fronted adverbial]

 However, don’t overdo them.

 2. Fronted adverbials put spotlight on part of a sentence

 Any element occupying the front position in a sentence gets the limelight.
-To quote Strunk and White from The Elements of Style: ‘any element in the sentence other than the subject becomes emphatic when placed first’.
+To quote Strunk and White from The Elements of Style:

 We can take advantage of mobility of an adverbial to put it in the front position and make it emphatic, assuming it deserves that emphasis.
 Let’s take an example.